FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 - Signs your dog is in labor: whining and whimpering, vomiting, restlessness, pacing, panting, or shivering, lack of appetite, and working instinctually at building a nest.

 - The best thing you can do for a dog giving birth is to make her environment as comfortable and as calming as possible.

-Though here at goodpuplife we strongly advocate spaying or neutering your pets, we understand that from time to time accidental pregnancies do occur.
-We have also heard countless stories of rescued animals found pregnant or on the verge of giving birth.
-For that reason, we wanted to make the necessary information for helping a female dog give birth available to all pet parents.
-With the proper information, pet parents can avoid any unnecessary complications that could harm both the mother and offspring, and help deliver a healthy litter of puppies.
+Dogs are amazing creatures and giving birth is a miraculous process.
+If you have ever wondered how to help a dog give birth, you have come to the right place.
+I will provide a step-by-step guide on how to help a dog give birth.
+Though here at Good Pup Life we strongly advocate spaying or neutering your pets.
+I understand that from time to time accidental pregnancies do occur.
+I have also heard countless stories of rescued animals found pregnant or on the verge of giving birth.
+For that reason, I want to make the necessary information for helping a female dog give birth available to all pet parents.
+With the proper information, pet parents can avoid any unnecessary complications.
+That could harm both the mother and offspring, and help deliver a healthy litter of puppies.

 A dog’s pregnancy from conception until birth lasts about 63 days (about two months, give or take a few days).
 Determining whether or not your dog is pregnant is a tricky business.
 If you have some idea of the date of conception, do your best to keep track of that date to help you along.
 Besides the eventual belly bump, the best way to determine whether or not your dog is pregnant is to take her in to see a veterinarian that can perform an ultrasound around the 25th day of pregnancy.